-The kicker magnet 1AK1, the septum, and the two dipole magnets (1UB1 and 1UB2) will be purchased new.
+The kicker magnet 1AK1, the 1U septum, and the two dipole magnets (1UB1 and 1UB2) will be purchased new.
 The quadrupoles 1UQ1 and 1UQ2 will be reused from a decommissioned beamline.
 Existing power supplies from the M11 (to be decommissioned) are suitable for the quadrupoles and for the dipole 1UB1.
 The larger dipole magnet 1UB2 is a higher power magnet and requires a new power supply.
+(Labels refer to the floor plan, Fig. 6, attached to the end of the project module.)

-Figure 2: Method of sharing the proton beam between the UCN source and other meson hall users.
+Figure 2: Method of sharing the proton beam between the UCN source and other Meson Hall users.
 Every 4 minutes, the UCN source takes a minute of beam in the form of a 1 ms burst every 3 ms. The instantaneous beam current is not affected and the total loss of integrated beam to downstream users is about 7%.

 The main cost of 1AK1 is in its special fast pulsed power supply.
 The power supply must also be located as close to the magnet as possible so that inductance can be minimized.
 The magnet will be custom fabricated at TRIUMF.
-Based on the cost for similar projects and on the advice of experts at TRIUMF [3], the kicker magnet will cost \$250k.
-The power supply will cost \$400k.
+Based on the cost for similar projects and on the advice of experts at TRIUMF [3], the kicker magnet will cost \$250k and the power supply will cost \$400k.

 The septum magnet is more specialized and is consequently more expensive.
 A septum magnet that is not susceptible to radiation damage is required.
-Based on the costs of comparable radiation-hard septum magnets at TRIUMF (e.g. the septum downstream of T1), our 1U septum magnet will cost \$520k.

-Based on the cost of previous dipole magnets purchased by TRIUMF (the TRIUMF 2AB1/2 dipoles), the dipole magnets for the UCN proton beamline will cost \$125k each.
+Based on the costs of comparable radiation-hard septum magnets at TRIUMF (e.g. the septum downstream of T1), our 1U septum magnet will cost \$520k [4].
+Based on the cost of previous dipole magnets purchased by TRIUMF (the TRIUMF 2AB1/2 dipoles), the dipole magnets for the UCN proton beamline will cost \$125k each [4].
 In cases where existing magnets and power supplies will be used, we have made allowances for moving and re-connecting.
-Also included are a number of new smaller magnets, beamline instrumentation and safety systems (see Table 3).
+Also included are a number of new smaller magnets, beamline instrumentation, and safety systems (see Table 3 on page 8.9).
 Overall, this results in the cost of \$2,330,000 for the beamline components.
+As stated earlier, \$2M of this cost will be supplied by an in-kind contribution from TRIUMF, and the remainder will be supplied by CFI funds.
 Human resource requirements will be discussed and are included as a separate line item (see Item 6).